By Lindsey Smith

 His first Christmas in jail, E. W. says “Larry asked family members to send books written in Spanish for his roommate so that they could have a bit of joy during that time of year.”

-This will be Larry Nassar’s second Christmas season in jail.
+This will be Larry Nassar’s third Christmas season in jail.
 He’ll first be eligible for parole in the year 2117.
 He’s currently 55 years old.